tower1ight/World/Misc/T    T, T man   T . . .  T even. Perhaps E.md

 Gender is not just a process, but it is a particular type of process, “a set of repeated acts *within a highly rigid regulatory frame*” as Butler puts it.
 I have italicized that last phrase in order to stress that, as with the wardrobe analogy that I introduce later in this chapter, Butler is not suggesting that the subject is free to choose which gender she or he is going to enact.
 “The script,” if you like, is always already determined within this regulatory frame, and the subject has a limited number of “costumes” from which to make a constrained choice of gender style.

+**Some Maybe Unhelpful Documents and Articles**
+If you think you will get
 I have linked below a few articles and videos that I found quite interesting.
 These may be of little help